German–Soviet population transfers: Population transfers 1939–1944

 The planned transfers were first announced to the ethnic Germans and the general public in October 1939.

 The Nazis set out to encourage the return of the ethnic Germans (called Volksdeutsche by the Nazis), from the Baltic States by the use of propaganda.
-This included using scare tactics about the Soviet Union and led to tens of thousands of Soviets leaving.
+This included using scare tactics about the Soviet Union and led to tens of thousands of Germans leaving.
 Those who left were not referred to as refugees, but were rather described as answering the call of the Führer.
 To encourage support of this program, later German propaganda films such as The Red Terror and Frisians in Peril depicted the ethnic Germans as deeply persecuted in their native lands.

 Families were transported by sea from the Baltic States and by train from other territories.
 The German government arranged for the transfer of their furniture and personal belongings.
 All immovable property was sold, with the money being collected by the Nazis and not given back to the families.
 This was an intentional act designed to disconnect the displaced people from their former homeland.
 The value of the real estate left behind was to be compensated in cash and Polish property in occupied Poland.